mailpile/Mailpile/README.md

 It might work with other versions. :-)

-You can either user your OS package manager to install equivalent packages or use the following command to ask Python to do the work for you:
+You can either use your OS package manager to install equivalent packages or use the following command to ask Python to do the work for you:

     $ pip install -r requirements.txt